bookiza/bubblin.docs/_posts/2018-01-01-introduction.markdown

 published: true
 ---

-Bubblin is a storytelling substrate for longform—meaning for people who write novels, make comicbooks or publish magazine regularly.
+Bubblin is a storytelling substrate for longform.

-It's a fully managed modern Superbook container service that hosts *open* and accessible books on web for your readers to find and engage with.
-A social book reader on web with a deeply integrated publishing toolchian for the
+A site for the creative ones to publish a "well formatted" corpus like that of a book, novel, comics or a magazine.
+It is a fully managed Superbook container service that hosts open and accessible *codex* over the web.
+Bubblin comes with a deeply integrated publishing toolchain for the
 <a rel="nofollow" href="https://en.wikipedia.org/wiki/Post-PC_era">Post-PC era</a>.

 <a href="https://bubblin.io"><img src="https://raw.githubusercontent.com/marvindanig/assets/master/bubblin.png" width="200px" /></a>